 - Operating fixed assets except capital work-in-progress are stated at cost less accumulated depreciation and impairment losses, if any.
-Capital work-in-progress are stated at cost accumulated to the balance sheet date.
-Cost of leasehold land is not amortized since the lease is renewable at nominal price at the option of the lessee. - Depreciation is charged to income on reducing balance method at the rates indicated in note 4.1 of the financial statements.
-Depreciation on additions to operating fixed assets is charged from the month in which an item is acquired or capitalized while no depreciation is charged for the month in which the item is disposed off. - Normal repairs and maintenance are charged to Statement of comprehensive income as incurred. - Residual values, if not insignificant are reassessed annually. - Where the carrying amount of assets exceeds its estimated recoverable amount it is written down immediately to its recoverable amount. - Gains or losses on sale of fixed assets are included in income currently.
+Capital work-in-progress are stated at cost accumulated to the balance sheet date. - Depreciation is charged to income on reducing balance method at the rates indicated in note 4.1 of the financial statements.
+Depreciation on additions to operating fixed assets is charged from the month in which an item is acquired or capitalized while no depreciation is charged for the month in which the item is disposed off. - Normal repairs and maintenance are charged to income and expenditure account - Residual values, if not insignificant are reassessed annually. - Where the carrying amount of assets exceeds its estimated recoverable amount it is written down immediately to its recoverable amount. - Gains or losses on sale of fixed assets are included in income and expenditure.